bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Control flow statements change the normal order of execution.
 They let us exit prematurely or jump back to a different block of code.

 ⬆️ Given this definition, it might be hard to think of `return` statements as "exiting prematurely".
 After all, that's how we are supposed to return anything from a function.
-But the other way of thinking is that return is a user-specified way of exiting from any part of the function body, with a specific value. `return` can be used in the middle of a function, not just at the end of the body.
+But the other way of thinking is that return is a user-specified way of exiting from any part of the function body, with a specific value. `return` can be used in the middle of a function, not just at the end of it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzk5NjY4MTAsLTUzNDU0NDYzMl19
+eyJoaXN0b3J5IjpbLTE5ODU4ODg0ODAsLTUzNDU0NDYzMl19
 -->